lauringlab/Flutes_within-host_evolution/README.md

 **Processed_data/Secondary_processing** This file contains the variant file generated from ivar with associated metadata.
 The variants have been fully filtered and is the input file for all downstram analyses

 **References** - This folder contains the reference sequence and gff file for each seasons (2017/18 - 2019/20) vaccine strain.
 Note that the references include the universal IAV priming sites.
 Downstream variant files use these reference coordinants.
-It also includes files used in the divergent rate calculations.
+It also includes files used in the divergence rate calculations.

 **Metadata** - This folder contains metadata for all specimens.
 The "Definitions.xlsx" file contains the definitions for the variable columns.